microsoft/rust-symcrypt/rust-symcrypt/INSTALL.md

 # Detailed Build and Install

-This page provides a more detailed build and installation instructions for users who want to use their own `symcrypt*` files.
+This page provides a more detailed installation instructions

 ## Installation
-To use the SymCrypt crate, you must have a local version of [SymCrypt](https://github.com/microsoft/SymCrypt) downloaded.

 For ease of use, the recommended usage is to obtain these binaries from the official SymCrypt [Repo](https://github.com/microsoft/SymCrypt/releases/tag/v103.4.2).

-If you wish to build your own version please follow the [Build Instructions](https://github.com/microsoft/SymCrypt/blob/main/BUILD.md) that are provided by SymCrypt to install SymCrypt for your target architecture.
+**Note:** If you wish to build your own version please follow the [Build Instructions](https://github.com/microsoft/SymCrypt/blob/main/BUILD.md) that are provided by SymCrypt to install SymCrypt for your target architecture.

-Once SymCrypt is installed and built locally on your machine, we must configure your machine so that the SymCrypt crate's build script can easily find `symcrypt.dll` and `symcrypt.lib` which are needed on Windows, or the `libsymcrypt.so*` files which are needed for Linux.
+Once SymCrypt is installed on your machine, we must configure your machine so that the SymCrypt crate's build script can easily find `symcrypt.dll` and `symcrypt.lib` which are needed on Windows, or the `libsymcrypt.so*` files which are needed for Linux.

 ### Windows Install

-The `symcrypt.lib` can be found in the the following path after SymCrypt has been successfully built.
+The `symcrypt.lib` can be found in the the following path after SymCrypt has been downloaded and unzipped.

-`C:\Your-Path-To-SymCrypt-Build-Output\dll\`
+`C:\Your-Path-To-SymCrypt-Release-Download\dll\`

 The SymCrypt crate needs to link against the SymCrypt import library during build.